 Master of Arts in Liberal Studies

 The Master of Arts in Liberal Studies (MALS) is an interdisciplinary graduate program in the liberal arts and sciences.
-An alternative to the highly specialized course of study in the field of flexible learning, which is a flexible, individually designed program.
+An alternative to the highly specialized course of study in the field of graduate studies, which is a flexible, individually designed program.
 While the MALS degree does not focus on a specific vocational or professional direction, it can prepare students for a range of career options and further study.
 The program then attracts a diverse group of bright and intellectually curious students of varied interests, ages, and backgrounds who are motivated to learn and who wish to pursue learning with similarly motivated students and faculty members.
-In short, the program advocates has lifelong commitment to learning.http://www.reed.edu/MALS .
+In short, the program advocates has lifelong commitment to learning.www.reed.edu/MALS .

-The MALS curriculum incorporates a broad spectrum of courses in liberal studies: humanities, history and the social sciences, the arts, mathematics, and the sciences.
+The MALS curriculum incorporates a broad spectrum of courses in liberal studies: humanities, history and the social sciences, the arts, and mathematics and science.
 Graduate races are offered in the evenings and summers.
 These courses are frequently interdisciplinary in nature and are taught by Reed faculty members from various departments.
 There are three half-runs in each race, and one full-length race, along with an additional half-unit evening run, in the summer term.
 With the exception of the accelerated summer term, graduate races meet one and one-half hours a week for the duration of the semester.
 MALS students also select from 300- and 400-level undergraduate courses, with the instructor's consent, for their degree program,

 An exceptional basis, a student may undertake an independent study class.
 The course must be approved by the Committee on Graduate Studies, which will take into consideration the individual student 's personal and educational circumstances.
 A proposal for the race, signed by the instructor, must be submitted to the committee no later than the last day of the classes.